cocos/cocos-engine/native/docs/LINTER_AUTOFIX_GUIDE.md

 ![](imgs/clangd.png)

 `clangd` is the official language server by LLVM.
 Compared to the first approach, it has real-time linting & fixing support (much better performance and IDE integration).
-However it only supports a portion of clang-tidy rules, so the reports won't be identical to the CI environment and it doesn't provide a 'fix-all' command.
+However it only supports a subset of clang-tidy rules, so the reports won't be identical to the CI environment and it doesn't provide a 'fix-all' command.
 But combined with the CLI approach below it still can be of a great help.

 ## Command Line Interface